KatsJohn/heart_disease/README.md

 ## Purpose

-This project is ideal for:

-* Learning supervised machine learning
-* Practicing end-to-end ML workflows
-* Understanding healthcare-related prediction problems
-* Academic coursework or portfolio projects
+The purpose of this project is to practice and demonstrate how supervised machine learning models can be used to predict heart disease from medical data.
+It focuses on understanding the full machine learning workflow, from data exploration to model evaluation.